-GGM can be viewed as “partial correlation networks”.
+[Again, I discuss this, so cut from here] GGM can be viewed as “partial correlation networks”.
 Partial correlation is a technique devoted to infer causality in steady correlations.
-Mathematically if A, B, and C correlate together, partial correlation correlates A and B by “subtracting” the correlation due to A and C. Practically, partial correlation is the correlation between the residuals resulting from the linear regression of A with C, and of B with C. GGM has been successfully developed [29] and applied to plant GRN [30, 31].
-In Ingkasuwan et al., time-series are used to identify gene regulated across diurnal cycle.
+Mathematically if A, B, and C correlate together, partial correlation correlates A and B by “subtracting” the correlation due to A and C. Practically, partial correlation is the correlation between the residuals resulting from the linear regression of A with C, and of B with C. GGM has been successfully developed [29] and applied to plant GRN [30, 31]. [to here] In Ingkasuwan et al., time-series are used to identify gene regulated across diurnal cycle.
 Then a sub-networks of starch metabolism involved genes together with regulated TFs were subjected to a GGM modeling.
 This model were challenged and validated by the study of regulators mutants that displayed starch granule defects in plastids [30].

-State-Space modeling is modern machine learning technique that is devoted to detect causality in networks by solving ODE on artificially noised dataset (avoid over-fitting see part xxx).
+State-Space modeling is one modern machine learning technique that is devoted to detect causality in networks by solving ODE on artificially noised dataset (avoid over-fitting see part xxx).
 In plant science this technique has been applied to probe GRNs involved in leave senescence [32] as well as or GRNs involved in regulating early transcriptional response to NO3- [33].
 Breeze et al, (2011) provided a high-resolution temporal picture of the ageing leaf transcriptome.
 Authors demonstrate that different programs are deployed across time that significantly involved particular TF families and CREs.
 In order to draft some new relationships between TFs in a set of clusters they use SSM to propose a GRN-model that correctly predicts the influence of ANAC092 and proposes several new connections that still need to be validated [32].
 In Krouk et al, (2010) a high resolution time course in response to NO3- also demonstrates different cluster of regulations that tends to be lighten up sequentially involving different Gene Ontology categories known to prepare plant to reduce NO3-.
 A subset of TFs and N transport and assimilation genes have been modeled in order to propose a GRN that explain NO3- signal propagation.
 The modeled has been challenge in silico as well as experimentally.
 In silico validation demonstrated that the model trained on the beginning of the kinetic is able to predict gene expression modulation on later time point (not used to train the model).
 Experimental validation consisted in studying the effect of over-expressing a predicted hub (SPL9 TF) on NO3- response of other NO3- regulated genes.
 Indeed, SPL9 over-expression modified the regulation of NIR gene, NIA2, but also of many NO3- regulated TFs [33].
 This brings the question of network adaptation to genetic perturbations.
 Indeed, TF regulation